YanChii/ansible-role-postgres-ha/README.md

 - You need to alter firewall settings before running this role.
 The cluster members need to communicate among each other to form a cluster and to replicate postgres DB.
 I recommend adding some firewall role before the postgres-ha role.

-- If the master datadir is empty, the role will init an empty datadir.
+- If the master datadir is empty on the first run, the role will init an empty datadir.
 Slave nodes will then download this empty database.
 If the datadir is not empty, the initdb will be skipped.
-This means that you can run this role on clean CentOS installs that does not have any postgresql database installed.
+This means that you can run this role on clean CentOS installs that don't have any postgresql database installed.
 The result will be fully working empty database cluster.

 - On the first run, the datadirs on slave nodes will be deleted without prompt.
 Please make sure you specify the correct `postgres_ha_cluster_master_host` at least for this first run (slave datadirs will NEVER be deleted after first initial sync is done).